Harold Arlen

 Harold Arlen (born Hyman Arluck; February 15, 1905 – April 23, 1986) was an American composer of popular music, who composed over 500 songs, a number of which have become known worldwide.
-In addition to composing the songs for the 1939 film The Wizard of Oz (lyrics by Yip Harburg), including "Over the Rainbow", Arlen is a highly regarded contributor to the Great American Songbook.
+In addition to composing the songs for the 1939 film The Wizard of Oz (lyrics by Yip Harburg), including "Over the Rainbow", which won him the Oscar for Best Original Song, he was nominated as composer for 8 other Oscar awards.
+Arlen is a contributor to the Great American Songbook.
 "Over the Rainbow" was voted the 20th century's No. 1 song by the RIAA and the NEA.

 Life and career

 Arlen was born in Buffalo, New York, the child of a Jewish cantor.
 His twin brother died the next day.
-He learned to play the piano as a youth, and formed a band as a young man.
+He learned to play the piano as a youth, and formed a band, Hyman Arluck's Snappy Trio, at age 15.
+He left home at 16 against his parents' wishes; within two years, he was performing on the Crystal Beach lake boat "Canadiana" with his new band, The Southbound Shufflers.
+In 1924, he performed at the Lake Shore manor and co-wrote his first song, "My Gal, My Pal", with his friend Hyman Cheiffetz.
+They copyrighted it as "My Gal, Won't You Please Come Back to Me?" and attribute the lyrics to Cheiffetz and music to Harold Arluck.
 He achieved some local success as a pianist and singer before moving to New York City in his early twenties, where he worked as an accompanist in vaudeville and changed his name to Harold Arlen.
 Between 1926 and about 1934, Arlen appeared occasionally as a band vocalist on records by The Buffalodians, Red Nichols, Joe Venuti, Leo Reisman, and Eddie Duchin, usually singing his own compositions.
+He also played piano with The Buffalodians.
+In 1926, he and Dick George wrote "Minor Gaff (Blues Fantasy)", which became his first published song.

-In 1929, Arlen composed his first well-known song: "Get Happy" (with lyrics by Ted Koehler).
+In 1929, Arlen composed his first well-known song: "Get Happy" (with lyrics by Ted Koehler) and subsequently signed a yearlong song-writing contract with the George and Arthur Piantadosi firm.
+The same year, he held a singing and acting gig as Cokey Joe in the musical The Great Day.
 Throughout the early and mid-1930s, Arlen and Koehler wrote shows for the Cotton Club, a popular Harlem night club, as well as for Broadway musicals and Hollywood films.
 Arlen and Koehler's partnership resulted in a number of hit songs, including the familiar standards "Let's Fall in Love" and "Stormy Weather".
-Arlen continued to perform as a pianist and vocalist with some success, most notably on records with Leo Reisman's society dance orchestra.
+For their last show at the Cotton Club Parade in 1934, he and Ted Koehler wrote "Ill Wind (You're Blowin' Me No Good)", with lyrics by Koehler and sung by Adelaide Hall Arlen continued to perform as a pianist and vocalist with some success, most notably on records with Leo Reisman's society dance orchestra.